Christian Benteke: Aston Villa boss Paul Lambert says striker will stay

 Aston Villa manager Paul Lambert is determined to keep hold of in-form Belgian striker Christian Benteke.

-The 22-year-old, who signed from Genk for £7m in August, has scored eight goals in 17 appearances this season.
+The 22-year-old, who has scored eight goals in 17 appearances this season.

 His form has sparked speculation that he could be a January transfer target for other Premier League clubs.